 There are a few interesting options for selected emails under More:

-You can write a new email by clicking on the Compose button.
+You can write a new email by clicking the Compose button.
 By default, Roundcube uses plain (unformatted) text for emails.
-If you prefer to use HTML then you can click on the HTML button (below the “Subject” field).
+If you prefer to use HTML then you can click the HTML button (below the “Subject” field).

-Writing an HTML email in Roundcube.
+Image: writing HTML email in Roundcube.

 If you want to always use HTML, you can change this via Settings » Composing Messages » Compose HTML messages.